encyclopedia-of-code/tiny-graphics-js/README.md

 ## About tiny-graphics.js

 The tiny-graphics.js software library by Garett Ridge has accompanied UCLA Computer Science's 174a course (Intro to Computer Graphics) since 2016.
 In Spring 2019, the course used all-new assignments based on tiny-graphics-js.
 The library served as a framework for giving students a high-level tour of computer graphics concepts.
-You can view the assignments from Spring 2019 at the link below, including their instructions/specification documents, code, and animated results:
+You can view the assignments from Spring 2019 at the link below, including their instructions/specification documents, starting code, and animated results:

 https://github.com/encyclopedia-of-code/tiny-graphics-assignments